JelmerT/cc2538-bsl/README.md

 ### Dependencies

+This script uses the pyserial package to communicate with the serial port and chip (https://pypi.org/project/pyserial/).
+You can install it by running `pip install pyserial`.

 If you want to be able to program your device from an Intel Hex file, you will need to install the IntelHex package: https://pypi.python.org/pypi/IntelHex (e.g. by running `pip install intelhex`).

 The script will try to auto-detect whether your firmware is a raw binary or an Intel Hex by using python-magic: